 Jessica Hamerman received her BS in Biological Sciences from Stanford University and her PhD in Immunology from the University of Washington.
-She then pursued postdoctoral studies at the University of California San Francisco before joining the Benaroya Research Institute Immunology Program in 2006.
-Dr. Hamerman is also an Affiliate Associate Professor in the Department of Immunology at the University of Washington School of Medicine.
+She then pursued postdoctoral studies at the University of California San Francisco with Dr. Lewis Lanier before joining the Benaroya Research Institute Immunology Program in 2006.
+Dr. Hamerman became the Associate Director of Academic Affairs in 2019 and the Director of Academic Affairs in 2022.
+Dr. Hamerman is also an Affiliate Professor in the Department of Immunology at the University of Washington School of Medicine.

 Area of Research